-Also, a fuel stabilizer can improve starting performance, according to Matt Anderson.
+Also, a fuel stabilizer can improve starting performance.
 Fuel stabilizers help lengthen the amount of time your fuel stays fresh and also improves repeated engine starts.

 The type of oil used in a small engine on a trailer jetter during winter can have a dramatic impact on the engine’s starting performance.

 A 5W-30 synthetic oil should be used for engines operating in an environment 40 degrees or colder.

 The synthetic oil allows the engine to turn over easier compared to heavier-weight oil.
 Heavy-weight oil can be like molasses in the cold, which makes starting really tough.
 The physical properties of a synthetic oil are optimized to perform in cold weather.

 To visualize the difference between 5W-30 synthetic oil compared to a heavier-weight oil in cold temperatures, it is recommended equipment operators pour a little of each type of oil into separate cups and place them in the freezer.